 Today we’re shining the spotlight on a handful of the thousands of women-owned brands on the Faire marketplace.
 There’s so much to admire from these talented and inspiring women, from their commitment to sustainability to their genuine will to make each day feel special and a bit more luxurious.

-Beyond these six brands below, we hope you’ll continue to celebrate the women entrepreneurs who make our community vibrant, strong, and endlessly shoppable.
+Beyond these five brands below, we hope you’ll continue to celebrate the women entrepreneurs who make our community vibrant, strong, and endlessly shoppable.
 To find them, simply filter by “women-owned.”

 Nana + Livy